quantumlib/Cirq/docs/google/engine.md

 # Create a sampler from the engine
 sampler = engine.sampler(processor_id='PROCESSOR_ID', gate_set=cg.SYC_GATESET)

-# This will run the circuit and return the results in a 'TrialResult'
+# This will run the circuit and return the results in a 'Result'
 results = sampler.run(circuit, repetitions=1000)

 # Sampler results can be accessed several ways